mitchcieminski/studentgovernment/student_government_bylaws.md

 When the Council is not in session and for purposes which cannot wait until the next meeting of the Council, the President may issue Allocation Orders to allocate and spend the Discretionary Fund with the consent of the Vice President for Finance.
 For the purposes of documentation, Discretionary Fund Allocation Orders will be documented in the minutes of the next meeting of the Council and treated as an Official Action.

 #### Section 12.
-Class Events Funds.
+Community Events Funds.

-There will be one Class Events Fund for each of the four graduating classes.
-The relevant Class Representative may issue Allocation Orders to allocate and spend their Class Events Fund with the consent of the Vice President for Finance.
-Events and activities paid for using a Class Events Fund should be directed towards the graduating class corresponding to the fund from which the money was allocated.
-For the purposes of documentation, Class Events Fund Allocation Orders will be documented in the minutes of the next meeting of the Council and treated as an Official Action.
+There will be one Community Events Fund for each of the four largest communities currently at Olin.
+The relevant Community Representative may issue Allocation Orders to allocate and spend their Community Events Fund with the consent of the Vice President for Finance.
+Events and activities paid for using a Community Events Fund should be directed towards the community corresponding to the fund from which the money was allocated.
+For the purposes of documentation, Community Events Fund Allocation Orders will be documented in the minutes of the next meeting of the Council and treated as an Official Action.

-Class Representatives are encouraged to enlist the help of fellow classmates to organize and plan class events.
+Community Representatives are encouraged to enlist the help of fellow community members and classmates to organize and plan community events.

 #### Section 13.
 Recommendations.